Status of achievement of targets for FY2024/3

 •

-• 94% of Key suppliers have now agreed to the Supplier Code of Conduct or can demonstrate their own equivalent code.
+• 94% of Key suppliers have agreed to the Supplier Code of Conduct or can demonstrate their own equivalent code, achieved the target.
 This is an improvement of 4 points compared to FY2021/3.
 We will continue our efforts to improve the acceptance rate of the Supplier Code of Conduct with regard to key themes such as human rights and the environment.

 • To assess and monitor the sustainability performance of 65 percent of our suppliers by external spend.